-Many teens afraid to intervene in sexual assault, survey findsMarch 13th, 2013 in Health /
+Many teens afraid to intervene in sexual assault, survey findsMarch 13, 2013 in Medicine & Health / Health

 (HealthDay)—More than half of all teens and young adults in the United States know a victim of dating violence or sexual assault, according to a new national survey.